 And why has history blacked out—redacted—his role as though he never existed?
 It was the curious case of a spy who never was, a song unsung.

 FROM THE BOOK: "Abruptly, the scratching and clanking of the key to his isolation cell jolts Steiner from his reverie.
 Hungry, exhausted, bewildered and emotionally drained, he slowly hauls himself to his feet and capitulates to the two soldiers who handcuff and half drag him to the familiar interrogation room.
 They pass cell after cell of young men, presumably soldiers.
 He has no idea how long he has been in this place.
 He figures they question him at least once a day, maybe more, so it has been several days.
 Maybe He’s lost count.

 The guards deposit him roughly onto a metal folding chair.
 A bright light blinds him.
 He has lain in semi darkness for hours on a thin, blue-striped mattress infested with bed bugs.
 He squints, wanting to rub his watery, itchy eyes, but his hands are cuffed behind the chair, tugging at his shoulder joints.
 He squirms, seeking relief from the searing pain and light, trying to rub his eyes on his shoulders.

 “All this because I needed money,' he moans."

-READERS REACT: "Engaging and well told, a page-turner.
+READERS RESPOND: "Engaging and well told, a page-turner.
 It's a story, fictionalized, of course, that few people know, loaded with irony and 'what ifs,' which are always fascinating.
 History abounds with alternatives, and Infamy! is no exception.